SaailN/Coding-avr-based-microcontroller-atmega2560-from-linux-system/README.md

 Connect your usbasp to your board.

-Open the terminal where you have written tour embedded c code.
+Open the terminal where you have written your embedded c code.
 Type

 firebird.sh yourfilename.c